How to Protect Yourself From Cell Phone Theft: Protect Your Data

 • Financial Theft: With access to stored payment details, thieves can quickly make unauthorized transactions or withdraw funds before you even realize your phone is missing.

-• Identity Theft: Once they access your details and apps, they can manipulate your information for fraudulent activities like taking out loans or opening new accounts in your name.
+• Identity Theft: Once they access your details and apps, they can use your information for fraudulent activities, Examples are taking out loans or opening new accounts in your name.

 • Social Engineering Scams: Criminals may impersonate you using your phone’s contacts, extracting money or sensitive information from your friends, family, or even your bank by posing as you.